BACK

 A BRIGHT FUTURE

-Despite the devastating impact of the Covid-19 pandemic on our cities, with half-empty office towers, closed restaurants and cafes, and shuttered stores and other businesses, many experts believe the long-term prospects for our urban centers are bright.
+Despite the devastating impact of the COVID-19 pandemic on our cities, with half-empty office towers, closed restaurants and cafes, and shuttered stores and other businesses, many experts believe the long-term prospects for our urban centers are bright.
 Indeed, some observers believe the pandemic has created a rare opportunity to reimagine our cities in ways that are both good for business and good for people.

 The massive shift to work-from-home during the pandemic has dispelled the notion, once and for all, that workers must be tethered to their offices to be productive.
 Indeed, many companies have found that their workers are more productive at home than in the office.